Daniel Hodges (police officer): Aftermath

 Forbes wrote: "The video of Hodges’ assault has become one of the most prominent examples of the violence and bloodshed of the Capitol riot ...".
 It was played during Donald Trump's second impeachment trial in early 2021.
+Later in January 2021, Hodges said in an interview that "If it wasn’t my job I would’ve done that for free", that "it was absolutely my pleasure to crush a white nationalist insurrection" and that "We’ll do it as many times as it takes."

 Later that year, Hodges testified before in public hearings before the House Select Committee to Investigate the January 6th Attack on his experiences during the attack.
 Footage of Hodges being crushed played frequently during the hearings.

 In January 2023, Hodges was awarded the Presidential Citizens Medal by President Joe Biden for his defence of the Capitol.

 In August 2022, Hodges testified and provided body camera footage in a court case in New Mexico on the removal of Otero County Commissioner Couy Griffin for participating in the attack; the removal was successful.
 Also in August 2022, Hodges testified against Patrick McCaughey in an assault trial; McCaughey was one of those who had stolen a shield and crushed Hodges.
 In April 2023, McCaughey was sentenced to 7 years and 6 months in prison.
 Also in 2023, Steven Cappuccio was put on trial for attacking Hodges; his lawyer argued Cappuccio attacked Hodges because of PTSD.
 The strategy was unsuccessful, and in November 2023, he was sentenced to 7 years in prison.
 In October 2023, Hodges testified during the attack at a court case in Colorado over whether Trump was ineligible to be on the state's ballot for the 2024 presidential election.
 His was the first testimony during the trial.
 Trump was eventually ruled ineligible, but the decision was overturned by the Supreme Court.

 In 2024, Hodges, along with Harry Dunn and Aquilino Gonell, who also defended the Capitol, campaigned for the Joe Biden 2024 presidential campaign; when Biden dropped out of the race, they campaigned for Kamala Harris' campaign.

 On January 20, 2025, the first day of the second presidency of Donald Trump, Trump pardoned nearly every participant in the Capitol attack, including McCaughey and Cappuccio.
-Hodges responded on his Twitter account with a facetious post: "Thanks America."
+Hodges responded on his Twitter account: "Thanks America."